Shefalir2000/image_classifier_cli/README.md

 When running this program in python make sure that you reinstall the packages after all the changes you make and before each run.
 If you do not run this command your changes will not be saved.
 The function call you must use is ```pip install .```

+#### Testing
+When testing the predict and train commands you should run the pytest command.
+This command should be run from the top most directory.
+In the case of this CLI tool this pytest function should be run from the directory image_classifier_cli.

 ### Usage